KareemSalem7/personal_website/README.md

 # Personal Project Website
-Personal website showcasing my skills, portfolio and a little about me as a software developer.
+Personal website showcasing my skills, portfolio, and a little about me as a software developer.

 ## Technologies Used
 - CSS/HTML